 A good resource to get you started is Even Financial.
-It can help you borrow up to $35,000 (with no collateral needed) and compare interest rates from a number lenders.
+It can help you borrow up to $100,000 and compare interest rates from a number lenders.
 APR varies from 4.995% to 35.99%.

 4. Exercise More

-Connect Achievemint to workout apps like Apple’s Healthkit, Fitbit, MyFitnessPal, RunKeeper, Rundouble C25K, Twitter or any other app you already use to track your health and fitness goals.
+Connect Achievement to workout apps, including Apple Health, Samsung Health, MyFitnessPal, Strava, Fitbit and other apps you already use to track your health and fitness goals.

-You’ll choose which data to securely share with Achievemint to earn cash for your activities.
+You’ll choose which data to securely share with Achievement to earn cash for your activities.
 For example, you can earn points for logging your weight with MyFitnessPal or hitting step goals with Fitbit.

 You can exchange points for cash or an Amazon Gift Card (10,000 points = $10), and there’s no limit on how much you can earn.

-Plus, you’ll earn 10 points just for signing up with Achievemint and connecting a fitness app.
+Plus, you’ll earn 10 points just for signing up with Achievement and connecting a fitness app.

 5. Lose Weight